-In this unit students will study how creation, from the perspective of religious and other philosophical traditions, holds meanings and importance for humans with implications for an ethical life and how in the Christian tradition, moral responsibility towards self, others and the environment, developed over time, is fostered in the community of the Church.
+In this unit students will examine how in the Christian tradition, moral responsibility towards self, others and the environment, developed over time, is fostered in the community of the Church.
+And in all its beauty, creation from the perspective of religious and other philosophical traditions holds meaning and importance for humans with implications for an ethical life.